Table of contents

 What are the complications of JPS?

 - Bleeding of the gastrointestinal tract

-- Bowel construction
+- Bowel destruction

 - Make a habit of eating more fruits

-- Reduce your taking of fatty foods
+- Reduce the intake of fatty foods

 - Avoid adding too much weight

 - Eat more calcium-rich foods, such as milk, yogurt, etc.

 Polyposis occurs when a mutation in a certain gene is responsible for the growth of the cells of the intestine, causing them to divide more than is needed.

 Juvenile polyps, in themselves, are not large, but they can grow larger and become cancerous.
 For people with JSP, research has shown that about 10 to 15% probability of having the polyps becomes cancerous, resulting in gastrointestinal cancer.